 29.070.
-Improper Conduct by Current or Past Officers 61.030.5.
-Role of Executive Committee at Regional Conferences
+Improper Conduct by Current or Past Officers

 30.065.
 Standing Board Committees

 30.065.1.
 Establishment and Terms of Reference for Standing Board Committees

 The Board has established the Administration Committee and Programs Committee as standing committees of the Board, the members of which are to be appointed annually by the president.
 Standing Board committee members shall be members of the Board other than the president, president-elect, vice-president, and treasurer.
 The terms of reference for each standing committee are as follows: